-- Add the sugar substitute and combine well.
+- Add the sugar substitute and continue to mix well.

-- Add the 8 eggs one at a time, making sure that it is fully incorporated.
+- Add the whole eggs one at a time, making sure that they are fully incorporated.

-- Lastly, fold in the 2 cups of whole cranberries, lemon juice and mix until the batter is fully incorporated.
+- Lastly, fold in the 2 cups of whole cranberries, and mix until the batter is fully incorporated.

 - Pour cake batter into two cupcake lined muffin pans.

 - Bake for 20-25 minutes or until an inserted tooth pick comes out clear.